 “Let not the wise man glory in his wisdom,

-Glory in Hebrew means "to praise, to shine, boast or be boastful".
-In this case the Lord says to the prophet Jeremiah that the wise man should not boast in his wisdom.
+Glory in Hebrew means "to praise, to shine, boast or be boastful."
+In this case, the Lord says to the prophet Jeremiah that the wise man should not boast in his wisdom.
 In other words, don't brag about it, don't flaunt it over others.
 Don't think you know everything because you don't.
 Only God knows everything.
 Don't be arrogant.
+If you have ever watched The Big Bang Theory, Sheldon Cooper would be an excellent example of "wise man" who boasts too much.

 The same is true for the mighty man.
-This doesn't necessarily mean a person who is strong.
+This doesn't necessarily mean a strong person.
 Mighty men were also people with positions of power and authority.
 Again, the Bible says don't praise or glory in your might.
-Don't boast about it.
-Don't lord it over others.
+Don't boast about it or lord it over others.
 Only God is all-powerful and mighty.
 Don't be haughty in your position.

 He has shown strength with his arm;